Austin, Texas: Climate

 Austin is located within the middle of a unique, narrow transitional zone between the dry deserts of the American Southwest and the lush, green, more humid regions of the American Southeast.
 Its climate, topography, and vegetation share characteristics of both.
-Officially, Austin has a humid subtropical climate under the Köppen climate classification.
+Officially, Austin has a humid subtropical climate (Cfa under the Köppen climate classification, Cfhl under the Trewartha climate classification).
 This climate is typified by long, very hot summers, short, mild winters, and warm to hot spring and fall seasons in-between.
 Austin averages 34.32 in of annual rainfall distributed mostly evenly throughout the year, though spring and fall are the wettest seasons.
 Sunshine is common during all seasons, with 2,650 hours, or 60.3% of the possible total, of bright sunshine per year.

 Summers in Austin are very hot, with average July and August highs frequently reaching the high-90s (34–36 °C) or above.
 Highs reach 90 F on 123 days per year, of which 29 days reach 100 °F; all years in the 1991-2020 period recorded at least 1 day of the latter.
 The average daytime high is 70 F or warmer between March 1 and November 21, rising to 80 F or warmer between April 14 and October 24, and reaching 90 F or warmer between May 30 and September 18.
 The highest ever recorded temperature was 112 °F occurring on September 5, 2000, and August 28, 2011.
 An uncommon characteristic of Austin's climate is its highly variable humidity, which fluctuates frequently depending on the shifting patterns of air flow and wind direction.
 It is common for a lengthy series of warm, dry, low-humidity days to be occasionally interrupted by very warm and humid days, and vice versa.
-Humidity rises with winds from the east or southeast, when the air drifts inland from the Gulf of Mexico, but decreases significantly with winds from the west or southwest, bringing air flowing from Chihuahuan Desert areas of West Texas or northern Mexico.
+Humidity rises with winds from the east or southeast, when the air drifts inland from the Gulf of Mexico, but decreases significantly with winds from the west or southwest, bringing air flowing from Chihuahuan Desert areas of West Texas or Northern Mexico.